wieni/wmmailable/README.md

     }
 }
 ```

-- Mail templates should be stored in a theme.
-This theme can be set in the `theme` value of the `wmmailable.settings` config, with the default theme as a fallback.

-- The location of the template within the theme is also configurable:
-    - the default location is in the `mail` subfolder, with the id with dashes instead of underscores as template name.
-    - a custom location can be set in the annotation, in the form of a path relative to the theme, with filename but without extension.
-Dots can be used as directory seperator.

 ### Hooks and events
 - Two hooks are provided, `hook_mailable_alter` and `hook_mailable_{module}_{key}_alter`.
 These hooks are called after the `send` method is called on the mailable, but before the mail is sent.